Air India: Early years (1932–1945)

 Air India had its origin in Tata Sons, founded by J. R. D. Tata, an Indian aviator and business tycoon.
 In April 1932, Tata won a contract to carry mail for Imperial Airways and the aviation department of Tata Sons was formed with two single-engine de Havilland Puss Moths.
 On 15 October 1932, Tata flew a Puss Moth carrying air mail from Karachi to Bombay (currently Mumbai) and the aircraft continued to Madras (currently Chennai) piloted by Nevill Vintcent, a former Royal Air Force pilot and friend of Tata.
 The airline fleet consisted of a Puss Moth aircraft and a Leopard Moth.
 Initial service included weekly airmail service between Karachi and Madras via Ahmedabad and Bombay.
-In its first year of operation, the airline flew 160000 mile, carrying 155 passengers and 9.72 tonne of mail and made a profit of ₹60 thousand.
-Later, the airline launched a domestic flight from Bombay to Trivandrum with a six-seater Miles Merlin.
+In its first year of operation, the airline flew 160000 mi, carrying 155 passengers and 9.72 tonne of mail and made a profit of ₹60 thousand.
+Later, the airline launched a domestic flight from Bombay to Trivandrum (now Thiruvananthapuram) with a six-seater Miles Merlin.
 In 1938, it was re-christened as Tata Air Services and later as Tata Airlines.
 Delhi and Colombo were added to the destinations in 1938.
 During the Second World War, the airline helped the Royal Air Force with troop movements, shipping of supplies, rescue of refugees and maintenance of planes.